-We need your help to raise £10,000 to ensure that Arvon remains #OPENTOALL.
-Help us celebrate our 50th birthday by donating to Arvon's Grant Fund providing financial assistance to writers on a low income.
+We need your help to ensure that Arvon remains #OPENTOALL.
+Please donate to Arvon's Grant Fund providing financial assistance to writers on a low income.

 With increasing social deprivation and barriers to opportunity, Arvon believes it is vital to support writers facing such obstacles and enable them to attend our courses.
 Each year, we award between 100 and 150 grants to writers on low incomes.
 We work hard to ensure that the Grant Fund benefits as many people in need of assistance as possible.
 The circumstances of beneficiaries vary enormously, from those living with an illness and in receipt of benefits; to unemployed young people at the start of their writing career; to single parents juggling work and childcare; to carers of elderly relatives.